Are You Interested in Improving Your Athletic Ability?

 If you are an extreme athlete, you understand first-hand the physical impacts of training, sleep, performance and recovery.
 It’s not always pleasant!
 Before an event, mental stress depletes energy reserves and reduces sleep quality.
 In turn, poor sleep detracts from performance.
 After an event, recovery takes time, and you are susceptible to getting sick for roughly 5 days.

-If you are an enthusiastic athlete, your internal experience is different than the extreme athlete.
-Moderate levels of exercise are good for your immune system.
+If you are an enthusiastic athlete, your internal experience differs.
+Moderate levels of exercise are good for the immune system.
 But maybe your performance could be better.

-This difference between extreme and enthusiastic athletes was summarized by Bente Klarlund Pedersen and Anders Dyhr Toft of the Copenhagen Muscle Research Centre and Department of Infectious Diseases1.
+This difference between extreme and enthusiastic athletes was summarized by Bente Klarlund Pedersen and Anders Dyhr Toft (Copenhagen Muscle Research Centre and Department of Infectious Diseases) *.
 They state, “Moderate exercise across the life span seems to increase resistance to upper respiratory tract infections, whereas repeated strenuous exercise suppresses immune function.”

 Now for the good news - the solution for both extreme and enthusiastic athletes is the same: build and improve the immune system.
 To start, here are some basics.

-· Your immune system has immune cells and immune proteins.
-Immune cells include macrophages (big eaters).
-As implied, the ‘big eaters’ protect us by literally consuming viruses, fungi, and bacteria that attack our bodies.
+· Your immune system has immune cells and immune proteins (technically called cytokines).
+Immune cells include macrophages (“big eaters”).
+As implied, the “big eaters” protect us by literally consuming viruses, fungi, and bacteria.

 · Immune proteins are the bosses of the immune system.
 They direct the action.
 Immune proteins work best when balanced.
 Imbalance isn’t good.

-· Immune proteins (technically called cytokines) also connect the immune system to the central nervous system.
+· Immune proteins also connect the immune system to the central nervous system.
 These immune proteins facilitate the release of regulating hormones, which mediate a variety of everyday performance issues.

-· Particularly important to all athletes- immune proteins can be increased and balanced.
+· Particularly important - immune proteins can be increased and balanced.

-One way to build the immune system is to balance the immune proteins.
+A powerful way to build the immune system is to balance the immune proteins.
 Diet alone may not provide the immune proteins needed for balance.
-Enter Glutrasol-EA.
+Enter Glutrasol-EA!
 This performance supplement enhances immune protein balance in two ways.
-First, balanced cytokines are injected directly into the digestive tract (where they are stable) and then enter the body through the intestinal wall.
+First, balanced cytokines are injected directly into the digestive tract (where they are stable) and enter the body through the intestinal wall.
 Second, even more balanced cytokines are produced within the body.
 That means that missing immune proteins are replaced.

 For all athletes, performance increase can be dramatic because immune protein balance is restored.
 Energy levels increase.
 A feeling of wellness arises.
-Stamina, or relaxed energy, nreplaces endurance, or forced energy.
+Stamina replaces endurance.
 Motivation is easy when you feel good.
-For extreme athletes, recovery is fast and the respiratory infections are less likely.
-For the enthusiastic athlete, performance is better.
+For extreme athletes, recovery is fast, and the respiratory infections are less likely.

 There’s one sure way to prove it to yourself.
 Try Glutrasol-EA.
-Glutrasol-EA comes with a money-back guarantee.
+For a short-term experiment, select the 6-day pack.
+For a longer-term experiment, select the 30-day pack.
+Either way, Glutrasol-EA comes with a money-back guarantee.
 That’s how confident we are.
 You have nothing to lose.